On the road to percent accuracy VI: the nonlinear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos: Including baryonic feedback and massive neutrinos

 \section{Including baryonic feedback and massive neutrinos}

 In the previous section, we have shown that we can model the effects of interacting dark energy on nonlinear scales with percent-level accuracy, as show in \autoref{resulttab_kmax}.
-However, to get a full prediction for the matter power spectrum that is relevant for observations, we need to include the effects of baryon feedback and massive neutrinos, which substantially alter the power spectrum on small scales and could imitate the features of interacting dark energy.
-In this section we describe how these effects can be modelled within the reaction formalism, and perform a first analysis of the degeneracy between them and the contributions of the interaction.
+However, to get a full prediction for the matter power spectrum that is relevant for observations, we need to include the effects of baryon feedback and massive neutrinos, which substantially alter the power spectrum on small scales.